deepch/RTSPtoWebRTC/README.md

 # RTSPtoWebRTC

-this sample usage Pion WebRTC https://github.com/pions/webrtc stream RTSP camera to browser
+this sample usage Pion WebRTC https://github.com/pions/webrtc stream RTSP camera to browser if you need to place the camera on the site you can use https://github.com/deepch/RTSPtoWSMP4f

 1) go get github.com/deepch/RTSPtoWebRTC
 2) cd RTSPtoWebRTC